cocotb/cocotb/docs/source/simulator_support.rst

 Waveforms
 ---------

-Icarus Verilog can produce waveform traces in the FST format, the native format of GTKWave.
+Icarus Verilog can produce waveform traces in the FST format.
-FST traces are much smaller and more efficient to write than VCD, but requires the use of GTKWave.
+FST traces are much smaller and more efficient to write than VCD.
+They can be viewed with GTKWave or with `Surfer <https://surfer-project.org/>`_.

 To enable FST tracing, set :make:var:`WAVES` to ``1``.